chombo-discharge/chombo-discharge/Physics/Electrostatics/README.md

 # Physics/Electrostatics
-This physics module solves solves the Poisson equation.
+This physics module solves the Poisson equation.
 It does not feature mesh refinement, but this is possible to implement by adding a CellTagger to the module.
 See https://chombo-discharge.github.io/ElectrostaticsModel.html for implementation details.

 The source files consist of the following: